-- It makes at least half of its annual revenue from selling personal information about consumers.
+- It makes at least half of its annual revenue from selling or sharing personal information about consumers.

-- It deals with personal information covering at least 50,000 people, households or devices in California during a year.
+- It deals with personal information covering at least 100,000 people or households in California during a year.
 (This can include buying, receiving, selling or sharing the data.)

-If a parent company falls under the scope of the CCPA, any other business it controls (such as a subsidiary) that shares "common branding" will also be under the scope of the CCPA.
+If a parent company falls under the scope of the CCPA (CPRA), any other business it controls (such as a subsidiary) that shares "common branding" will also be under the scope of the CCPA (CPRA).
 This applies even if the controlled business doesn't meet any of the criteria.

-The CCPA deals with how companies handle "personal information."
+The CCPA (CPRA) deals with how companies handle "personal information."